7coil/mine-fakeauth/DATABASES.md

 ## getAccessToken(clientToken)
 Returns: String or null

 Search the token database by the clientToken given.
-If the clientToken is correct, resolve with the accessToken.
+If the clientToken is correct, return with the accessToken.
 If not, return null.

 ## setAccessToken(clientToken, accessToken, username)
 Returns: Promise